 No judgment since I too may have done one while I was here (Spoiler alert, I TOTALLY did but keep it on the DL since I wanna maintain what little street cred I have left).

-Stop by, grab an espresso, and enjoy the caffeinated flavor while sitting beside one of Bangkok’s many canals.
+Stop by, grab an espresso, and enjoy the caffeinated flavor while sitting beside one of Bangkok’s many canals before heading out and enjoying some of the best things to do in Bangkok at night.

 And SURPRISE, it totally is!